Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 • Catherine Sharpley A pet portrait of your choice created in pastels on paper, unframed A3

-• Cherie Rimmel-Faulds “Maelstrom” Acrylic and Resin on canvas 30cm wide x 24.5 cm high framed
+• Cherie Rimmel-Faulds “Maelstrom” Acrylic and Resin on canvas 30cm wide x 24.5 cm high, framed

-• Claire Failes “View towards Uley from Cam Peak” Acrylic on canvas 39.5cm x 21.5cm unframed in A2 mount
+• Claire Failes “View towards Uley from Cam Peak” Acrylic on canvas 39.5cm x 21.5cm, unframed in A2 mount

-• Joyce Pinch “Sweet Chestnuts” Acrylic on board 38cm x 38cm framed
+• Joyce Pinch “Sweet Chestnuts” Acrylic on board 38cm x 38cm, framed

-• Nola Bradley “St Cyr’s in Spring” Acrylic on canvas 20cm wide x 25cm high unframed
+• Nola Bradley “St Cyr’s in Spring” Acrylic on canvas 20cm wide x 25cm high, unframed

 • Miranda Songer has offered to create a personalised monogram, similar to the image provided.

-• Christine Dack “Las Torres river, Patagonia” Oil on board 34cm wide x 38cm high framed
+• Christine Dack “Las Torres river, Patagonia” Oil on board 34cm wide x 38cm high, framed

 Email Bidding

-Bid directly using email to: johnpinch46@gmail.com
+Bid directly using email to: johnpinch46@gmail.com before the celebration event.

 Stinchcombe Parish Council - A community with Spirit